guidesmiths/worksmith/TUTORIAL.md

 ```

 ## Task results and the `map` activity
-Tasks may have a "return value" - a result that other workflow step that come later can access.
+Tasks may have a "return value" - a result that other workflow steps that come later can access.
 The context is there to store this return value, if you specify a context field name in the `resultTo` task parameter.

 The `map` activity lets you produce a new value on the context based on existing context values - or workflow service method results.